nakiraz/pdsnd_github/README.md

 ### Files used
 bikeshare.py

+### Project Details
+This is the third and last project for the Udacity nanodegree

+### Student name
+Mo Nakira

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.